-2019 2018 ' restated, note 1(b)) Income from continuing operations attributable to shareholders \$ 555.3 \$ 400.2 Impact of assumed conversion of stock options of subsidiaries (0.5) (8.0) Income from continuing operations attributable to shareholders, adjusted for dilution effect \$ 554.8 \$ 399.4 Net income attributable to shareholders \$ 652.8 \$ 403.7 Impact of assumed conversion of stock options of subsidiaries (0.5) (8.0) Net income attributable to shareholders, adjusted for dilution effect \$ 652.3 \$ 402.9 Weighted average number of shares outstanding (in millions) 255.6 239.3 Potentially dilutive effect of stock options of the Corporation (in millions) 0.2 0.5 Weighted average number of diluted shares outstanding (in millions) 255.8 239.8
+2020 2019 Income from continuing operations attributable to shareholders \$ 574.0 \$ 555.3 Impact of assumed conversion of convertible debentures of the Corporation and of stock options of subsidiaries (5.1) (0.5) Income from continuing operations attributable to shareholders, adjusted for dilution effect \$ 568.9 \$ 554.8 Net income attributable to shareholders \$ 607.2 \$ 652.8 Impact of assumed conversion of convertible debentures of the Corporation and of stock options of subsidiaries (5.1) (0.5) Net income attributable to shareholders, adjusted for dilution effect \$ 602.1 \$ 652.3 Weighted average number of shares outstanding (in millions) 251.6 255.6 Potentially dilutive effect of convertible debentures of the Corporation and of stock options of the Corporation (in millions) 4.7 0.2 Weighted average number of diluted shares outstanding (in millions) 256.3 255.8

-During the year ended December 31, 2019, 515,000 options of TVA Group Inc.'s ("TVA Group") plan were excluded from the diluted earnings per share calculation since their impact is anti-dilutive (340,000 options of TVA Group's plan were excluded in 2018).
+During the year ended December 31, 2019, 515,000 options of TVA Group Inc. ("TVA Group") plan were excluded from the diluted earnings per share calculation since their impact is anti-dilutive.

-The diluted earnings per share calculation also does not take into consideration the potential dilutive effect of convertible debentures of the Corporation in 2019 and 2018 since their impact is anti-dilutive.
+The diluted earnings per share calculation does not take into consideration the potential dilutive effect of convertible debentures of the Corporation in 2019 since their impact is anti-dilutive.

-Years ended December 31, 2019 and 2018 (tabular amounts in millions of Canadian dollars, except for per share data and option data)
+Years ended December 31, 2020 and 2019 (tabular amounts in millions of Canadian dollars, except for per share data and option data)

-9. NON-CONTROLLING INTERESTS AND BUSINESS ACQUISITIONS
+9. BUSINESS ACQUISITIONS